 Risk factors that cannot be changed:

-- Sex -- Men are 30% more likely to have a stroke than women.
-But after menopause, a woman's risk of stroke rises significantly.
+- Sex.
+Men are 30% more likely to have a stroke than women, however, a woman's risk of stroke rises significantly after menopause.

-- Race -- African-Americans have a greater risk of stroke than Caucasians.
-This is related to an increased risk of high blood pressure, obesity, and diabetes in African-Americans.
+- Race.
+African Americans have a greater risk of stroke than Caucasians.
+This is related to an increased risk of high blood pressure, obesity, and diabetes among African Americans.

-- High blood pressure -- High blood pressure has no symptoms, so regular blood pressure checks are important.
+- High blood pressure.
+High blood pressure often has no symptoms, so regular blood pressure checks are important.
 The condition can be easily and successfully controlled with medication.

-- TIAs, or "mini-strokes" -- A surprising number of people ignore the symptoms of TIAs, which are warning signs that a stroke may be imminent.
+- TIAs, or "mini-strokes."
+A surprising number of people ignore the symptoms of TIAs, which are warning signs that a stroke may be imminent.
 In fact, 50% of people who have had a TIA suffer a stroke within one year.
-It is very important to seek medical attention for these symptoms because if you have had a TIA, there are definite steps you can take to help prevent a major stroke.
-Doctors prescribe blood thinners such as aspirin, warfarin (Coumadin), or other drugs to prevent blood clots if you have had a TIA.
+It is very important to seek medical attention for these symptoms because if you have had a TIA, there are steps you can take to help prevent a major stroke.
+Doctors prescribe blood thinners, such as aspirin, warfarin (Coumadin), or other drugs, to prevent blood clots if you have had a TIA.

-- Blood clotting disorders -- People who form blood clots more easily, called hypercoagulable conditions, are at greater risk for stroke.
-Hypercoagulable states are also treated with blood thinners such as warfarin (Coumadin) in order to try to prevent stroke and other complications.
+- Blood clotting disorders.
+People who form blood clots more easily, called hypercoagulable conditions, are at greater risk for stroke.
+Hypercoagulable states are also treated with blood thinners, such as warfarin (Coumadin), to help prevent stroke and other complications.

-- Sleep apnea -- People with sleep apnea have 3 - 6 times the risk of stroke compared to people who do not have this disorder.
+- Sleep apnea.
+People with sleep apnea have 3 to 6 times the risk of stroke compared to people who do not have this disorder.
 This condition, defined as cessation of breathing many times throughout the night, is generally treatable by losing weight and using a special device called a CPAP machine.